soapbox-pub/rebased/docs/config.md

     microsoft: {Ueberauth.Strategy.Microsoft, [callback_params: []]}
   ]
 ```

+## OAuth 2.0 provider - :oauth2

+Configure OAuth 2 provider capabilities:

+* `token_expires_in` - The lifetime in seconds of the access token.
+* `issue_new_refresh_token` - Keeps old refresh token or generate new refresh token when to obtain an access token.

 ## :emoji
 * `shortcode_globs`: Location of custom emoji files. `*` can be used as a wildcard.
 Example `["/emoji/custom/**/*.png"]`